-As at 31 December 2016, the company's current assets exceeded its current liabilities by $\leq 96,516$ (2015: deficiency of $\leq 424,573$ ).
+As at 31 December 2017, the company's current liabilities exceeded its current assets by $\leq$ 1,607,666 (2016: net current assets of $\leq$ 96,516).
 The company has managed to address the deficiency during the course of the year through a programme of active liquidity management.
-This has also enabled the company to anticipate its bank repayment commitments.
+This has also enabled the company to anticipate its bank repayment commitments in 2016.
+In view of the liquidity position of the Company, during 2017, management renegotiated the loan repayment arrangements with the bank enabling the Company to effect larger repayments at more advantageous terms.